 Overnight Sourdough Belgian Waffles

 Overnight Breakfast Strata

-If you try these Overnight Sourdough Belgian Waffles or any of my other recipes tag me on Instagram @joymakersandco, I’d love to see what you make!
+If you try these Overnight Sourdough Belgian Waffles or any of my other recipes, comment & rate below.

+Overnight Sourdough Belgian Waffles